 Top 10 Executive Job Hunting Traps

-Lack of Focus
+1) Lack of a Focus in Executive Career Search

 This is probably the most damaging trap.
-Since most executive positions are found through networking, you should use your existing contacts to find useful new contacts.
-If you cannot explain where you want to go, it is very difficult for your contact to explore their own network to make appropriate introductions.
+Since most executive jobs are found through professional networking, you should use your existing contacts to find useful new contacts.
+If you cannot explain where you want to go, it is very difficult for your contact to explore their network to make appropriate introductions.
 The “I can do anything for anybody, anytime, anywhere; what have you got?” approach does NOT work.

-No Plan/Wrong Plan
+2) No Plan/Wrong Plan

-Management by wandering around (MBWA) has been accepted as part of management theory.
-Job search by wandering around (JSBWA) is not a proven search strategy.
+Management By Wandering Around (MBWA) has been accepted as part of management theory.
+Job Search By Wandering Around (JSBWA) is not a proven search strategy.
 Finding a new position is very much like marketing a new product.
 Once you have identified the product’s features and benefits, as well as its unique value position, and you have completed research to identify the product’s potential markets, then you understand that a structured approach using multiple sales channels is what will work best to bring that product to market and ensure its success.
 Similarly, when in career transition, these same premises apply to you as a candidate.

-The 200 lb.
+3) The 200 lb.
 Telephone

 Searching via postings, letters, and the internet is frustrating, but it doesn’t put you at any risk emotionally.
 Making a phone call, however, creates an opportunity for rejection.
 Because of this, it is easy to defer phone calls.
 It is also easy to talk yourself out of following up with contacts because you’ve convinced yourself that they are a long shot and won’t lead anywhere anyway.
-However, some of these long shot phone calls may lead to the golden opportunity.
+However, some of these long-shot phone calls may lead to the golden opportunity.
 The best strategy is to tenaciously follow every lead.

-The Executive Ego
+4) The Executive Ego

-The Never Ending To-Do List
+5) The Never Ending To-Do List

-The Entrepreneurial Venture
+6) The Entrepreneurial or Startup Venture

-Lack of Discipline
+7) Lack of Discipline

-Finishing the Search
+9) Finishing the Search

 Probably the worst mistake that you can make is stopping your networking and other career management initiatives when you find a new position.
 Career management, particularly when you are faced with the challenges of a new position, is difficult to do.
 Unless your employer has offered you a lifetime contract, you will probably be in the market again at some point in the future.
 Make life easier for yourself the next time by remembering the lessons of this search.
 Maintain your networking connections, stay marketable, keep in touch with search firms, and stay active in industry/professional associations.

-Doing It Alone
+10) Doing It Alone